ameliabates/Synapse/README.txt

 1. Click the "Generate Flashcards" button in the **Checklist** section.
 2. Navigate through flashcards on the `flashcard.html` page.
 3. Exit the flashcard page using the "X" button to return to the main page.

+### Download and Clear data
+1. Click the "Download Data" button to download a txt file containing all user-input information
+2. Click the "Clear All Data" button to clear all user-inputted data

 ---